sonos/torch-to-nnef/docs/tutos/4_dynamic_axes.md

 ## Simple case: batch dimension only

-If we think of our [getting_started](./1_getting_started.md) example earlier, after export the model generated is having a fixed batch dimensions of 1 sample.
+If we think of our [getting_started](./1_getting_started.md) example earlier, after export: the model generated is having a fixed batch dimensions of 1 sample.
 Let's fix this by declaring this dimension as dynamic at export time:

 ```python title="setting streaming dimensions correctly"